 Personal Profile Sheet, cont.

 Strengths identified by the student: 1.
 2. 3.

 Areas needing to be strengthened: 1.
 2. 3.

-Learning style preference (please underline): I work best in a more/less structured setting I prefer feedback at the time an error is noted/at set times during the day I am more comfortable with close supervision/distant supervision/ Husually respend well/sometime uncomfortable to new or unfamiliar situations
+Learning style preference (please underline): I work best in a more/less structured setting I prefer feedback at the time an error is noted/at set times during the day I am more comfortable with close supervision/distant supervision/ Husually respond well/sometime uncomfortable to new or unfamiliar situations

 Students goal for this clinical affiliation?
 1. 2.
 3. 4.
 5.

 Student's Signature Date

-ACCE's Signature

 ACCE's Signature Date

-p:\pta\forms\persprof 8/20/2008
+p:\pta\forms\persprof